terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/backup/README.md

-# Restored DB example
+# Restore from backup example

-An example that uses the module's default variable values.
+This example provides an end-to-end executable flow of how a PostgreSQL DB can be created from a backup instance.
 This example uses the IBM Cloud terraform provider to:

 - Create a new resource group if one is not passed in.
 - Create a new ICD Postgresql database instance if no existing backup crn is provided.